csswizardry/csswizardry.github.com/_posts/2017-02-06-typography-for-developers.md

 ## Quotes

 The quotes you find on your keyboard are ambidextrous, or _dumb_ quotes.
-They are big, awful, clumsy straight lines that look like wedges jammed into your text.
-They exist purely because of space constraints on modern keyboards: there isn’t enough room to have left and right single- and double-quote marks, so instead we have quote marks that can do both.
+They are big, awful, clumsy, straight lines that look like wedges jammed into your text.
+They exist purely because of space constraints on modern keyboards: there just isn’t enough room to have left and right single- and double-quote marks, so instead we have quote marks that can do both.

 <p class="_tfd-demo">'Single' and "double" dumb quotes.
 Ugly.</p>